 Applying it after being in the refrigerator for a few days is easy.
 After a few minutes, it will return to its original gelatinous texture.

-This gel is highly recommended when for light burns or sunburns.
+This gel is highly recommended for light burns or sunburns.

 Aloe vera can be used as a cream on the injury.
-This helps both relieve the pain and prevent possible negative effects from the burn.
+This helps to relieve pain and prevent any possible negative effects from the burn.
 Here’s how: